 The Six Nations Championship is a rugby union tournament played annually between England, France, Ireland, Italy, Scotland and Wales.

-This hot topic resource can be used to spark ideas for using the Six Nations to engage children in the classroom.
+This hot topic resource can be used to build on children's interest in the Six Nations tournament to engage them in reading, writing and speaking activities.
 Suggestions can be adapted for pupils aged 7-14 across England, Wales and Scotland.

 Using this resource in the classroom